How to Teach This That These Those

 For this activityAn activity is any part of a lesson which involves students … More, you need sets of pictures showing two items, for example two different pairs of jeans.
 You also need pieces of paper with the name of each item on.
 Give each student an item and a different set of pictures.

 Students approach each other with one telling the other that they would like to buy the item named on their paper.
 If the other student has the pictures of this item, they offer the student a choice “this one or that one?”
 The other student picks which one they like more.

 After both students have spoken, the students swap their images and items and find a new student to ask.

 Spot the Difference

 Spot the difference can be an effective way to practise this language.
-To use this activity, all you need are two pictures that have several differences.
+To use this activityAn activity is any part of a lesson which involves students … More, all you need are two pictures that have several differences.
 Display one picture and let students look at it for up to 2 minutes, telling them to memorise as much detail as they can.
 At the end of the time, stop displaying this picture and give them the other.
 In pairs have them tell each other what is different.
 Encourage them to point to the picture and either say this/these.